-IAR’s Project Prep is a program geared for IAR youth to achieve and engage themselves in a series of academic sessions.
-We provide various inner and outer state college tours, CUNY related screening and policies with a focus on low-income youth in preparing for, gaining admission to, and graduating from college.
+IAR’s Project Prep is a program geared for IAR youth to achieve and engage themselves in a series of academic sessions, including the birth of interest in STEM.
+We provide various inner and outer state college tours, CUNY related screening and policies with a focus on under-resource youth in preparing for, gaining admission to, and graduating from college.

 IAR prepares its youth for the transition between high school and college life to help successfully navigate college entry and the entire application process.
 We meet with the youth legal guardians, conduct surveys and workshops to get them actively involved.

 IAR assists with financial aid, guidance to develop strong required essays and to write with greater complexity and confidence in preparation for coursework.
-With support made possible by pre- students, Sophie Davis and Columbia University, IAR instills the skills needed in our participants to achieve long overdue educational and social milestones.
+With support made possible by pre- med and STEM students, and Columbia University, IAR instills the skills needed in our participants to achieve long overdue educational and social milestones.

 At Project PREP, our goals are to increase high-school graduation rates and further the education of students.
 We work as their advocate and help them envision, apply, and prepare.
 The Education Specialist maintains close contact with the students’ counselors at their schools to measure progress, and implements individual plans of action as needed.

-We also feature talks from motivational speakers, take trips to cultural institutions in New York City, and other social activities.
-We are thrilled that our students from A. Phillip Randolph High School recently received acceptance letters from St. John’s University – This year, we’re looking forward to hearing even more good college admission news.
+We feature talks from motivational speakers, take trips to cultural institutions in New York City, and other social activities.
+We are thrilled that our students receive acceptance letters from St. John’s and other Universities – This year, we’re looking forward to hearing even more good college admission news.